 June 30, GC 379

 Set at the farthest reaches of the galaxy, the planet Zeon was a gleaming emerald cast against the darkness of space.
-The second planet among a system of four, and initially the only one that could hold human life, it was distinguished by its great size, approximately three times the size of Earth, and its unique green tinted atmosphere that glowed eerily when cast against the light of the local sun, also named Zeon, as if the planet had a surreal and supernatural force to it.
+The second planet among a system of four, and initially the only one that could hold human life, it was distinguished by its great size and its uniquely cascaded atmosphere, which glowed eerily when cast against the light of the local sun, as if the planet had a surreal and supernatural force to it.
 To many, it was perhaps the most alien world in the galaxy.

 Thus, it was from here, the ultimate seat of power, that he would address his people.

-Standing before his subjects, Gihren von Zabi, formally known as Emperor Gihren, truly appeared to be a god among men.
+Standing before his subjects, Emperor Gihren truly appeared to be a god among men.
 Before him, millions of Zeon were looking upon him with admiration and hope, alongside undying loyalty to their Emperor and belief that they would see him through these troubled times.
 Beyond them, the Zakus that stood around the crowds, mono-eyes focused squarely on the stage and podium, seemed to gaze upon their liege with subservience, as if reflecting the feelings held by their pilots from within.
-And even further, past what Gihren's eyes could see, there was the rest of Zeon's population throughout the stretches of the Empire, alongside the great fleets and armies of Zeon's vaunted Imperial Guard, all holding their attention toward the telescreens, all awaiting the words of their great leader.
+And even further, past what Gihren's eyes could see, there was the rest of Zeon's population throughout the stretches of the Empire, alongside the great fleets and armies of Zeon's vaunted Weltraum, all holding their attention toward the telescreens, all awaiting the words of their great leader.

 Outwardly, Gihren was impassive, as if to feign humility before his subjects.
 Inwardly however, he gleamed over what he saw; infinite subjects looking upon him for guidance and protection, unquestioning and unswerving in their collective gaze.
 All symbolizing that Zeon well and truly belonged to him now; not the Daikuns, not his inept, uninspiring and quite dead father, but him.
 And indeed, he would be the one to shape their destiny and raise them to greatness, above even the stars themselves.
 He would be the one who, by blood and by iron, would have them rule over the cosmos as was their birthright; the same birthright that the Daikuns never recognized and went out of their way to deny them.

 Fortunately Gihren saw what that line had refused, understood what they had not.
-He knew that Zeon was destined to encompass all the galaxy, and that her people, once reviled and hated by all of humanity for their superiorities, would take their rightful place at the forefront of human evolution, the very Master Race that had been spoken of in the past.
+He knew that Zeon was destined to encompass all the galaxy, and that her people, once reviled and hated by all of humanity for their superiorities, would take their rightful place at the forefront of human evolution.
 All he need do was guide them along with a steady hand, which was exactly what he was doing now, as well as what he was about to reassure those before him over.

 As the roaring cheers slowly died down, Gihren minutely smiled as he stepped squarely before the podium, dramatically swaying the cape of his crisp black and gold uniform.
 He then began to speak, his deep, rich baritone voice echoing throughout the cosmos.
 As if God Himself were speaking to all of Creation.
 "My people..." he began, his voice low but slowly rising.
 "Sons and Daughters of Zeon...!"

 Already Gihren saw that his audience was captivated.
 As he expected.
 "For many ages, we have been a race denied our greater destiny.
 When our ancestors chose to augment their children in the hopes of building a proud civilization, they became scorned and hated throughout the rest of humanity.
-When their children sought to gain a place within the Galactic Federation, for which they contributed much of our Fatherworld's resources and population to its service, they became feared and persecuted for their gifts by those they called brethren.
-And when the next generation chose to secede from their self-appointed masters in the hope of building their own nation, the Federation threatened war and conquest, to strip the very last ounce of dignity from our ancestors and our world.
+When their children sought to gain a place within the galaxy, for which they contributed much of our Fatherworld's resources and population to dedicated service, they became feared and persecuted for their gifts by those they called brethren.
+And when the next generation chose to embrace masterhood in the hope of expanding this proud nation, those same degenerates threatened war and conquest, to strip the very last ounce of dignity from our ancestors and our world.
 And though war had been averted at that time, those sentiments among the lowborn of the galaxy had remained, alongside their natural envy to we, the superior highborn."

 At that point, Gihren allowed a grin to flourish from his lips.
 "But now, now everything has changed.
-At long last the Federation has gained the battle with Zeon they had long sought; at long last the lowborn scum have been given the opportunity to deny us our pride and our glory.
+At long last the lowborn have gained the battle with Zeon they had long sought; at long last the 'normals' have been given the opportunity to deny us our pride and our glory.
 At long last the inferiors had gained their war against their superiors..." his grin increased. "...only to realize the grave error of their desires, as they suffer our wrath."

 "SIEG ZEON!
 SIEG ZEON!
 SIEG ZEON!
 SIEG ZEON!" the crowd cried out the ancient rally call, first uttered upon the Empire's very formation, with their own fists raised into the air and their own hearts filled with fervor.
 Gihren could only smile triumphantly at this; truly this was the closest any man could come to Godhood.

-Yet in spite of his outward attention, he did not fail to detect the violet haired woman in the white gown, standing several meters behind him in the darkened corridor he had entered from.
-And though his face was turned away, he also did not fail in detecting how his sister, Princess Miharu von Zabi, was showing grave concern.
+Yet in spite of his outward attention, he did not fail to detect the magenta haired woman in the white gown, standing several meters behind him in the darkened corridor he had entered from.
+And though his face was turned away, he also did not fail in detecting how his sister, Princess Miharu, was showing grave concern.

 June 30, GC 379

-All at once, the tunnel of flashing light ended with the Ark Royal reverting back to realspace.
-With certain grace that seemed uncharacteristic for such a large craft, the grey hulled fleet carrier cruised through space, straight toward the brown and blue world ahead of it, which shone brightly against the light of the local sun.
+All at once, the tunnel of flashing light ended with the Ark Royal reverting back to sub-warp speed.
+With certain grace that seemed uncharacteristic for such a large craft, the grey hulled fleetcarrier cruised through space, straight toward the brown and blue world ahead of it, which shone brightly against the light of the local sun.
 Those who looked out through the Ark's bridge or any of the nearby portholes took that light as a sign of welcome.

 "Ark Royal is cleared to dock." the female controller on the other end replied.
 "Activating guidance beacon to Central Harbor."